 It’s not a substitute for speaking with a real person but as far as language courses go it comes pretty close.
 Pimsleur also focuses a lot on pronunciation were most other courses tend to overlook it.

 Pimsleur courses are good for beginners to upper intermediate students.
-You’ll want to consider Pimsleur if you’re looking to improve your speaking, listening, or pronunciation skills.
+You’ll want to consider Pimsleur if you’re looking to improve your speaking, listening, reading or pronunciation skills.

 The Pimsleur language program was the brainchild of the late Dr. Paul Pimsleur, who developed a series of courses language learning courses in the 1960’s.
 Dr. Pimsleur was a scholar with a background in both linguistics and psychology.